Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Methods

-We analyzed BH movies generated by ray tracing a GRMHD simulation of an accretion flow with ion-to-electron temperature-ratio parameters $R_\mathrm{high}=40$, $R_\mathrm{low}=1$ \citep{Moscibrodzka2016}, into a Kerr BH with mass $M=6.5\times10^9 M_\odot$, dimensionless spin $a_*=0.9375$, and inclination angle between the spin axis and line of sight $\theta_o=163^\circ$, at a distance of D = 16.9 Mpc (having $GM/c^2 = 3.8 \,\mu$as and mimicking the parameters of the M87* BH), as described in \cite{wong22}, with a total duration of $4000 \, GM/c^3$ and cadence $0.5 \, GM/c^3$, where $G$ is Newton's constant and $c$ is the speed of light.
 We used three distinct ray-tracing prescriptions to generate the movies.
 The main results of the paper are derived from the realistic \textit{slow-light} prescription, in which the state of the fluid is allowed to evolve as light propagates throughout the simulation domain.
 In addition to this realistic ray-tracing calculation, we also used two auxiliary prescriptions to help interpret the correlations in the main movie.
-In the first prescription, light is only emitted along the $n=0$ segments of the geodesic, so that the images do not contain any signatures of photons that have been lensed around the far side of the black hole.
-As discussed in \cite{wong24}, the assignment of segment index $n$ along a geodesic is convention-dependent and can affect the resulting images.
+In the first prescription, light is only emitted along the segments labeled $n=0$ following the convention defined below, so that the images do not contain signatures of photons that have been lensed around the far side of the BH.
+The literature adopts multiple conventions for labeling subring/segment order $n$ (e.g., time-of-flight ordering versus geometric segmentation; see \cite{wong24,zhou25} for discussion and comparison), and consequently subring-separated images depend on the convention adopted.
 In this work, we define segment boundaries at turning points of $dz/ds$, that is, when the geodesic reverses its vertical direction of propagation and begins heading back toward the $z=0$ midplane.
 By construction, this method includes most of the \textit{astrophysical correlations}, arising from local interaction in the source, and excludes \textit{(gravitational-)lensing correlations}, which arise from light multi-path propagation.
 The second auxiliary method uses the common \textit{fast-light} prescription, which calculates the image for a given time using a single simulation snapshot, as if the light had infinite speed, suppressing the temporal correlation structure due to lensing effects.
 In particular, we note that the EHT libraries of images, used for comparisons between observations and theory, are constructed using the fast-light approximation \citep{EHT19V,EHT22V}.
 For more details on slow- and fast-light simulations, see, for example, \cite{wong22,conroy23}.

 An additional aspect of the movies we generated is the associated image resolution.
 As an initial test of the applicability of our method to upcoming finite-resolution real data, which would be gathered by future instruments such as ngEHT or BHEX, we blurred the images by different Gaussian kernels characterized by their full width at half maximum (FWHM).
 To illustrate the effect of different blurring kernels, time-averaged images obtained from the blurred slow-light movie are shown in Fig.~\ref{fig_ex_blurr}.
 The expected nominal (diffraction-limited) angular resolution of ngEHT is $\sim15 \, \mu$as \citep{johnson23}, while that of BHEX is estimated at $\sim6 \, \mu$as \citep{BHEX2024,sridharan24}.
 The maximum resolution enabled by the super-resolution image reconstruction algorithms is often estimated at $\sim50\%$ of that, hence $\sim3 \, \mu$as for BHEX.